ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

 To enhance readability and usability, create a materialized view based on the original data.
 In this example, the materialized view is customized as follows:

-1. Only a few selected columns that are used in the analysis
+1. It contains only those columns which are used in the analysis
 1. Many of the columns are renamed for better readability
 1. Additional columns with per capita values of some of the data points, such as the number of `avg_annual_cases` and `avg_annual_deaths`
 1. Additional columns with the county and state names (this change was done to the table itself)